ohcnetwork/care/docs/databases/backup.rst

 Restoration of the Database
 ===========================

-We are basically deleting the container's existing database and creating a new database with the same name. then we will use ``pg_restore`` to restore the database.
+We are basically deleting the container's existing database and creating a new database with the same name.
+Then we will use ``pg_restore`` to restore the database.
 Run the following commands in your terminal.

 Delete the existing database: